-The first urge of a human faced with either of these situations is to head for home and make sure that loved ones are safe and secure.
+The first urge of a human-faced with either of these situations is to head home and make sure that loved ones are safe and secure.
 As such, you have to prepare for the natural or man-made siege by planning ahead.
-This is Part II of an occasional series on DIY Prepping for Disaster, and it's all about food.

 If you’re like most of us, you probably don’t have a pantry that’s stocked with what you would need if you had to rely on yourself for any extended length of time.
 Sure, you can get fresh water out of the toilet tank, but there’s no magic receptacle for food available until Star Fleet finally gets around to making replicators commercially available.

 In most cases, if any stores are open during a disaster, the shelves will quickly go barren of any goods, whether purchased or carried off by looters.
 And yes, the ideal situation is to have a garden, some fruit trees, and animals that can provide milk, eggs, and meat in trying conditions.
 But since most people live in an urban environment, getting milk from ol’ Bessie isn’t an option, and if disaster strikes in winter, your food stock may not be active.

 So, in most cases, it’s imperative to make sure that you have at least a three day to a week’s supply of food and water available if you would like to ensure that your loved ones can survive for the period it takes your world to return to normal.